jschaefer619/Parler_Network_Analysis/README.md

 # Introduction

 On January 6th, 2021, a group of right-wing Insurrectionists stormed the US Capitol.
 The Insurrectionists were able to breach the US Captiol Building itself, leading to the evacuation of the Senate and House Chambers.
-[Five people died and over 140 were injured] (https://www.theguardian.com/us-news/2021/jan/08/capitol-attack-police-officer-five-deaths).
+[Five people died and over 140 were injured](https://www.theguardian.com/us-news/2021/jan/08/capitol-attack-police-officer-five-deaths).

 The role of the right wing social media website Parler was instrumental in the planning and publicity of the Insurrection.
 Many Parler users expressed pro-trump, violent sentiment on the Platform.
 In response to Parler's culpability in this event, [Amazon Web Services dropped support for managing parler's cloud infrastrucure](https://slate.com/technology/2021/02/parler-capitol-riot-proud-boys-skysilk.html).
 This led to a month long disruption in Parler's service, but the service is now back online.